-Eelco de Geus lives in the Netherlands.
-He has specialized in stuttering therapy and works with young children and their parents, as well as with adult and adolescent stutterers.
-He gives work-shops on stuttering therapy in his own and in other countries.
+Eelco de Geus lives in Austria.
+He has specialized in stuttering therapy with young children and their parents, as well as with adult and adolescent stutterers.

+He gives workshops on stuttering therapy in many countries.
 Readers can reach him through e-mail at eelcodegeus@kpr.at.

-About the translator..
+About the translator...